pankajan05/Technical-Test/readme.md

+# Deployment

+The site is deployed in the following URL: https://pankajan05.github.io/Technical-Test/

 # Poka Technical Test - Frontend

 For this test, you'll need to display a list of plants as well as their details page using the data provided by the API.